-Chronic bronchitis is a form of COPD which involves long-term cough and mucus production (Zephyr® Valves do not work in patients with Chronic Bronchitis).
+Chronic bronchitis is a form of COPD which involves longterm cough and mucus production (endobronchial valves do not work in patients with Chronic Bronchitis).

 The expansion of the diseased parts of the lung puts pressure on the healthy parts of your lungs and diaphragm.
 This is what causes you to feel out of breath.
 (See diagram)